Travel to Europe is a little different since we are no longer a member of the EU. Below is some tips and advice.

 Can I use my European Health Insurance Card (EHIC)?

 If you have a European Health Insurance Card it will be valid up to its expiry date.
-If you apply for a card now, you'll get a new UK Global Health Insurance Card (GHIC) instead of an EHIC.
+If you apply for a card now, you will get a new UK Global Health Insurance Card (GHIC) instead of an EHIC.
 For more details Click Here